mistersingh179/bw-dashboard/README.md

 - build ads only for highest ranked scored campaign and not all campaigns
 - don't build ads in advance, build ads on demand
 - schedule process jobs in bulk
-- store website_id at auction level so we can see auctions when webpage id doesn't exist as it has not been processed.
-- nightly job to get top 100 pages and insert them
 - rebuild for dc life as it has old content
-- improve ad spots code to be able to build them for categories page
+- improve ad spots code to be able to build them for categories page & home page
+- updatedAt is not changing on settings model

 ## Pending backlog
 - create all webpages as OFF